-Landscape Character Unit 5: Dalefield Environmental characteristics and visual amenity values to be maintained and enhanced Unobtrusiveness of buildings and their integration via planting.
-Retention of existing vegetation patterns.
-Maintaining a sense of openness from Littles Road and/or Dalefield Road where there are existing views available out over ONLs including the Shotover River and/or to the surrounding mountain context.
-Capability to absorb additional development High (Potentially limited by existing building, vegetation and lot patterns.)
+Landscape Character Unit 5: Dalefield Environmental Unobtrusiveness of buildings and their integration via planting. characteristics and visual Retention of existing vegetation patterns. amenity values to be Maintaining a sense of openness from Littles Road and/or Dalefield Road where there are existing views available out over maintained and enhanced ONLs including the Shotover River and/or to the surrounding mountain context.
+Capability to absorb High additional development (Potentially limited by existing building, vegetation and lot patterns.)